kazewong/flowMC/README.md

 ```

 This will install the latest stable release and its dependencies.
-flowMC is based on [Jax](https://github.com/google/jax) and [Flax](https://github.com/google/flax).
+flowMC is based on [Jax](https://github.com/google/jax) and [Equinox](https://github.com/patrick-kidger/equinox).
-By default, installing flowMC will automatically install Jax and Flax available on [PyPI](https://pypi.org).
+By default, installing flowMC will automatically install Jax and Equinox available on [PyPI](https://pypi.org).
 Jax does not install GPU support by default.
 If you want to use GPU with Jax, you need to install Jax with GPU support according to their document.
 At the time of writing this documentation page, this is the command to install Jax with GPU support: